-Making the transition from Waterfall to Agile is not simple, but it is certainly possible.
+Making the transition from Waterfall to Agile is not trivial, but it is certainly possible.
+Many others have already adopted Agile approaches.
 Here are some resources that you might find helpful:

 How to Successfully Transition from Waterfall to Agile and Scrum – This article provides an overview of the steps you need to consider when moving to Agile and Scrum.
 It also includes links to free resources like planning checklists and a detailed whitepaper on how to successfully transition to Scrum.

 If you are wondering if your organization is too big or too old for Agile, read this Case Study about how Bank of America successfully made the transition to Agile and Scrum.
 Bank of America is both big and old and if they can make the transition to Agile, so can you.

 The Leaders Role in an Agile Transformation – Leaders play the most important part of the Agile Transformation.
 Learn more about how to cast a vision for an Agile Transformation and lead through change.
 You can also visit our ultimate How To Guide for Agile Success which is aimed to give you everything you need to succeed with Agile and Scrum.